sebi5000/Yoda/README.md

 >Notice: You can choose one of the listed Anthropic Modells.
 If you don't have or want a Anthropic API-Key you can remove the Anthropic Key from .env file and set the modell parameter in config.toml = "".
 In that case GPT 3.5 is used as default.

 You can choose between the following modells (starts with low-price/fast):
-- gpt-3.5-turbo (used if your .env file doesn't contain Anthropic Values)
+- gpt-3.5-turbo (used if your config file contains empty model)
 - claude-3-haiku-20240307
 - claude-3-sonnet-20240229
 - claude-3-5-sonnet-20240620